IvanCh123/TenisBot/README.md

 #                THE ULTIMATE DISCORD BOT

-> Developed by Ivan for Vex's Garage 😎
+> Developed by Ivan for the cool dudes at Vex's Garage 😎
 > Version: idfk.10.2
 > In loving memory of [Valentino1210](https://image.prntscr.com/image/djMnMJSwSbKj_dcNfDiAww.png).
 >

 # Functionalities and Commands